micmejia/bible-dump/NKJV/Acts/Acts 8.md

 Now as they went down the road, they came to some water.
 And the eunuch said, "See, _here is_ water.
 What hinders me from being baptized?"

 ###### 37
-[^f]Then Philip said, "If you believe with all your heart, you may."
+Then Philip said, "If you believe with all your heart, you may."
 And he answered and said, "I believe that Jesus Christ is the Son of God."

 ###### 38
 So he commanded the chariot to stand still.
 And both Philip and the eunuch went down into the water, and he baptized him.